t-mart/find-torrent-files/README.md

    you've copied/moved/renamed the large file, passed with `--search-dir` one or more times) for files that match the torrent file size.

-   File size retrieval is super fast, so quickly narrows down candidates.
-If most of the data of the torrent is found, the file is considered a match.
+   File size retrieval is super fast, so this quickly narrows down candidates.

+   If most of the data of the torrent is found, the file is considered a _size-match_.
 (Defaults to at most 10 MiB of missing files, but can be configured with `--fail-threshold-bytes`.)

-3. Continuing with each torrent, if most of the files' data is found by size, compare the files by piece using their SHA1 hashlist (this is how bittorrent checks integrity).
-If most of the pieces match, the torrent is considered a match.
+3. Continuing with each _size-matched_ torrent, compare the files by piece using their SHA1 hashlist (this is how bittorrent checks integrity).

+   If most of the pieces' hashes match, the torrent is considered a _hash-match_.
 (Defaults to 10 MiB worth of missing pieces, but can be configured with `--fail-threshold-bytes`.)
 Note that this step takes a long time.

+4. For each _hash-matched_ torrent, the torrent is considered _found_.

+   Then, for each _found_ torrent, `find-torrent-files` will:

-4. If the pieces (mostly) match, then the torrent is considered found.
-Then, `find-torrent-files` will **hardlink** the torrent's data files to the `--client-download-dir` directory with proper naming and directory structure, and the torrent file is moved to the `--matched-torrents-dir` directory for import into your torrent client.
+   - **hardlink** the torrent's data files to the `--client-download-dir` directory with proper naming, and
+   - directory structure, and the torrent file is moved to the `--matched-torrents-dir` directory for import into your torrent client.

+   **If `--dry-run` is set, no data files are hardlinked nor torrent files moved.**

 ## Usage